Asha-Empire/Game-Story/README.md

 #### 2200...

-With the developments in the Fusion reactors in 2200, their size was reduced, allowing the **Fusiun Engines** to be easily integrated into different sized spaceships.
+In 2200, with the developments in Fusion reactors, they were reduced in size and started to be used as engines in spaceships.
+It has been ensured that **Fusiun Engines** can be easily integrated into spaceships of different sizes.
 This development has made space travel easier and faster.

+#### 2204...

-Reaching the asteroid belt in a short time and mining, humanity was trying to go beyond.
-That's why they set up space stations in different places.
+Reaching the asteroid belt and starting mining in 2204 was considered a breakthrough for humanity.
+They were building up space outposts in different places to set up easy supply lines between Earth, Mars and asteroid belt.

-However, due to the long traveling times, humans could not get out of Mars, the asteroid belt and space outposts in these regions.
+However, due to the long travelling times, people could not get out of these regions, space between Earth, Mars and the asteroid belt.
+They've been content with sending satellites and unmanned spacecraft beyond the asteroid belt.

 #### 2300...